Do you do hair?"

 The day you get married is arguably the most important day of your life.
 It's the day when you should feel the most confident and the most beautiful.
 You've spent hundreds of hours and thousands of dollars finalizing every detail of everything...all of your closest family, and friends will be gathered together to see you in your moment of glory!
 You'll never have had so many photos taken of you...in fact, your face will be in almost every picture, and your face will be the first thing all of your loved ones see!
 Not your dress, not your jewelry or shoes...your face.
 Which is why hiring a professional to do your bridal makeup is one of the most important decisions you will make regarding your wedding.

 A professional will own the tools of the trade and have years of training under their brush belts.
-True professionals use professional brushes and prestige makeup brands...we aren't talking Wet n' Wild, Rimmel and NYX, or even BB cream, chapstick and mascara.
+True professionals use professional brushes and prestige makeup brands...we aren't talking Covergirl, Wet n' Wild and Rimmel, or even BB cream, chapstick and mascara.
 You're gonna need something more heavy duty...prestige makeup brands are high performance, and they have to be.
 On a wedding day there is dancing, smiling and laughing, drinking, eating, hugs, kisses, sweat, and tears of joy.
-Everything needs to wear flawlessly for 8-15 hours at minimum.
-Touch-ups are necessary to control shine, but for the most part, the makeup won't budge.
+Everything needs to wear flawlessly for 8-12 hours.
+Makeup is long-wearing, not bulletproof, so touch-ups are necessary to control shine, but for the most part, the makeup won't budge.